FailedTheTuringTest/news-summation/README.md

 pip install -e .
 ```

+This also installs a `news` CLI entry point you can run from anywhere.

 ## Configuration

 All settings are configured in `regions.json`.
-Create it in the project root or at `~/.news-summariser/regions.json`:
+The app looks for it in the following locations (in order):

+1. `./regions.json` (project root)
+2. `~/.news-summariser/regions.json`

 ```json
 {